amitgupta7/docker-jupy-ntbk-s3-reporting/README.md

 #docker-jupy-ntbk-s3-reporting
 ## Provided as-is (w/o support)
 This is a docker container to run jupyter notebook for generating performance reports from s3.
 The AWS sso authentication is handled interactively upon running the container.
+This requires docker to build and run the container.

 ## Usage
 ```shell